TRPZtest/QuizApi/README.md

 To run this application, you need to have Docker installed.
 In the solution folder, use the following command: <br>
 &emsp make run.
 Or:
-&emsp docker compose down
+&emsp; docker compose down
-&emsp	docker compose up --build in Windows
+&emsp;	docker compose up --build in Windows

 &emsp http://localhost:3000/ - react client <br />